guzzle/guzzle/README.md

 - Abstracts away the underlying HTTP transport, allowing you to write environment and transport agnostic code; i.e., no hard dependency on cURL, PHP streams, sockets, or non-blocking event loops.
+- Middleware system allows you to augment and compose client behavior.

 ```php
 $client = new GuzzleHttp\Client();